fubar2/toolfactory_docker/README.md

 ﻿# Breaking news!
 Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020

-## This ToolFactory is for non-docker use.
-There's a toolfactory_docker used in the new recommended Docker ToolFactory
+## This ToolFactory is for docker use and is used in the new recommended Docker ToolFactory

+## For non-Docker situations, use the ordinary ToolFactory  https://github.com/fubar2/toolfactory

 # WARNING